Blog written by Sharka Chobot, July 23, 2018

 Microsoft has committed $25 million to a new program that leverages AI to provide better solutions for persons with disabilities, giving them new opportunities for independence and productivity that was not previously available to them.

-The Strategy: The program is anchored in an artificial intelligence platform that allows you to create and test new AI applications for people with disabilities; with a team of Microsoft engineers standing by, committed to helping you get your new ideas off the ground.
+The program is anchored in an artificial intelligence platform that allows you to create and test new AI applications for people with disabilities; with a team of Microsoft engineers standing by, committed to helping you get your new ideas off the ground.
 The three program focus areas are employment, modern life, and human connection, with the goal of developing professional skills, increasing independence, and providing equal access to information.

 AI for Earth